Anubhob435/customer-service-agent-system/README.md

 The agent is built using a multi-modal architecture, combining text and video inputs to provide a rich and interactive experience.
 It mocks interactions with various tools and services, including a product catalog, inventory management, order processing, and appointment scheduling systems.
 The agent also utilizes a session management system to maintain context across interactions and personalize the customer experience.

-It is important to notice that this agent is not integrated to an actual backend and the behaviour is based on mocked tools.
-If you would like to implement this agent with actual backend integration you will need to edit [customer_service/tools.py](./customer_service/tools/tools.py)
+It is important to notice that this agent includes both mocked tools and real database integration.
+The inventory management system uses MongoDB for real book data storage, while other tools are mocked for demonstration purposes.
+If you would like to implement the remaining tools with actual backend integration you will need to edit [customer_service/tools.py](./customer_service/tools/tools.py)

-Because the tools are mocked you might notice that some requested changes will not be applied.
-For instance newly added item to cart will not show if later a user asks the agent to list all items.
+**Real Database Integration:**
+- `inventory_operations`: Connected to MongoDB for actual book inventory
+- Book recommendations and availability checking use real data

+**Mocked Tools:**
+- Cart management (newly added items won't persist)
+- Salesforce CRM updates
+- Appointment scheduling
+- Discount approvals

+For full production deployment, replace the mocked tools with actual service integrations.

 ### Key Features